FudaWiki/fudawiki-files/hanafuda/yaku.md

 In most hanafuda games, the term "**yaku**" refers to a **set of cards** which, when obtained by a player, typically gives that player points for that set.

 Typically there are two kinds of Yaku: **Teyaku** and **Dekiyaku**.
-Other Yaku that either do not meet the definition of the two, or are treated specially are called **Special Yaku**.
+Other Yaku that either do not meet the definition of the two, or are treated specially, are called **Special Yaku**.

 # Teyaku
-Teyaku are sets of cards that are **formed in a player's hand**.
+**Teyaku** are sets of cards that are **formed in a player's hand**.
 Players typically check for them after the dealer has dealt the cards.

-In some games like Koi-koi, Teyaku are refered to as **"Lucky Hands"**, due to them immediately stopping the round and awarding the player points.
-However, in games where Teyaku do not stop the round after being obtained, they are typically bad hands to play.
+In some fishing games like Koi-koi, Teyaku are refered to as **"Lucky Hands"**, due to them immediately stopping the round and awarding the player points.
+However, in fishing games where Teyaku do not stop the round after being obtained, they are typically bad hands to play.

+In showdown games, however, Teyaku are special hands that are usually considered **stronger than the highest value** of a typical hand.

 # Dekiyaku
-Dekiyaku are sets of cards that are **formed within a player's captured cards**.
+In fishing games, **Dekiyaku** are sets of cards that are **formed within a player's captured cards**.
 Players consciously capture cards from the field in order to form these sets, while preventing their opponent(s) from doing the same.

-In games with few to no Teyaku, the term **'Yaku'** is used to refer to Dekiyaku.
+In fishing games with few to no Teyaku, the term **'Yaku'** is used to refer to Dekiyaku specifically.

 # Special Yaku